Posted by Monish Vora

 Typing a relevant hashtag into your content will help your targeted readers find your given information, although they aren’t following you.
-Using the right hashtag is the key to success on social web as there are millions of hashtags being circulated in a single day.
+Using the right hashtag is the key to success on the social web as there are millions of hashtags being circulated in a single day.

 Starting a hashtag strategy from scratch would require a continuous and consistent effort.
-Although, there are instances of hashtags going viral instantly, there still goes a lot of work in maintaining the top slot for the hashtag.
+Although there are instances of hashtags going viral instantly, there still goes a lot of work in maintaining the top slot for the hashtag.

 • Don’t use your brand/company name: Use those hashtags that your targeted visitors would be actually searching.
 Your posts already bear the company name and other information.
 So, it means you only have to optimize a better social media strategy, than simply wasting time hashtagging the posts with your brand name.

 • Don’t overdo the hashtagging: Use only those that are relevant to the content that you are posting.
 The worst thing that you do to your content is to overstuff it with hashtags and with those that are not relevant.

 • Be specific: Don’t go off the track while determining the hashtag.
 The content meant for those looking for a bed will only look for #bed rather than the more generic #furniture.

 • Be consistent on all platforms: Whether you are posting on Facebook, Twitter, Instagram or Google Plus, make sure that you are doing it regularly and consistently.